What is an App?

 Step 6

 Now we that we have completed the first section.
 We can add the fields to next section.
 In the "ATM functions" section, we will add information about the what features the ATMs offer.
+For this, lets take advantage of some of the

 Add Choice Field